 1. 3-Gatsu no Lion (March Comes in Like a Lion)

-This anime puts such a beautiful display the emotions of a variety of characters ranging all the way from loneliness, sadness, overwhelmingness, stress, fear, determination, happiness and so on and their ways of dealing with them.
+This anime puts such a beautiful display of the emotions of a variety of characters, ranging from loneliness, sadness, overwhelmingness, stress, fear, determination, happiness, and so on, and their ways of dealing with them.

 The show puts on a beautiful spectacle of all of these different emotions using such creative visuals that perfectly capture the essence of these emotions without getting too intense or heavy or too bland and lacking impact.

-3-Gatsu no Lion definitely grabs the first spot with a perfect balance of engaging story, grabbing viauals and captivating sound.
+3-Gatsu no Lion takes the top spot with a perfect balance of engaging story, eye-catching visuals, and captivating sound.